symmru/SGSS/README.md

 ### Gurobi
 Make sure you have Gurobi correctly installed in your work path with a valid [Gurobi License](https://www.gurobi.com/solutions/licensing/).

+## 3DGS scenes
+We use 12 pre-trained 3DGS scenes from the original 3DGS.
+You can download the pre-trained models from [Pre-trained Models (14 GB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip).
+The pre-trained files will be stored in `scene/point_cloud/iteration_30000/point_cloud.ply`.

 ## Optimal Spatial Partitioning
 ### Basic Spatial Partitioning
 Before generating streaming cuboids, we need to get basic cuboids first.
 Run [pre_processing/voxel_gaussian.py](./pre_processing/voxel_gaussian.py)